-Well over the years I have had many people ask me what coaches do.
-I want to take this time to share with you what I have had the benefit of attaining when working with a coach and what I see my clients receive when working with me.
+Well, over the years, I have had many people ask me what coaches do.
+I want to take this time to share with you what I have, had the benefit of attaining when working with a coach and what I see my clients receive when working with me.
 First, I must add that coaches widely use coaching services.
 Any profession that is highly used by its practitioners gets my vote.
-Remember coaches all have their specialty areas.
+Remember, coaches all have their specialty areas.

 What I Do For My Clients as a Coach

 I help my clients strategize their next best move, learn new skills, brainstorm to save time, gain clarity and focus 3 times faster than doing it alone.
-I help my client create a vision, set reasonable goals, devise strategies to attain them and design actionable steps with which to achieve them.
+I help my client create a vision, set reasonable goals, devise strategies to attain them and design actionable steps to achieve them.

 Don’t forget, my client needs to be ready to face some hard truths, be open to feedback, and be willing to take action, build trust and have faith in themselves to achieve the best results.